 Another great option that has helped our smaller customers is the BVK, which can consistently run 115 to 120 bags per minute.
 It is a workhorse but is priced at a very competitive level.

-Other factors that you should also be considering when you’re researching coffee bagging equipment also pertain to standard features and efficiencies that can shorten your downtime, changeover time and generally just simplify your processes.
+There are other factors you should also consider when you’re researching coffee bagging equipment.
+These pertain to standard features and efficiencies that can shorten your downtime, changeover time and generally just simplify your processes.

 Here are a few questions we would generally ask:

 - When you are running through your changeover task list, how easy is it for you or your maintenance team members to get your auger clean?